library(skimr)

 In this Module, we will study how survey research helped to identify a concerning trend of increasing teen depression over the past two decades.

-4. Reporting and Use of Data: After data collection and analysis, SAMHSA releases a series of detailed reports on the findings of the NSDUH.
+Reporting and Use of Data: After data collection and analysis, SAMHSA releases a series of detailed reports on the findings of the NSDUH.
 These reports provide essential insights for policymakers, healthcare providers, researchers, and public health officials.
 The data is used to identify substance use and mental health issues, inform policy, allocate resources, and develop programs to address these challenges.
-For example, click here to peruse reports written using the data or here for the a recent overview of findings from 2021.
-The data files are also made publicly available for scientists and practitioners to use.
+Click here to see peruse the data and reports.

 In this Module, we’ll focus on NSDUH data that pertain to adolescent depression, focusing on survey respondents between the ages of 12 and 17.
 We will replicate some of the findings presented in a recent paper published in the Journal of Adolescent Health by Michael Daly, Ph.D.